Skip to main content

 The modern IT industry is transforming to achieve a higher maturity level for enhanced app delivery.
 One technology that made this process easier is ‘Containers’.

 Containerization has become increasingly popular over the past few years as businesses look for ways to build and deploy applications faster and more efficiently.
 Containers provide a lightweight and portable way to package applications and their dependencies, making it easy to move them from development to production environments.
-However, containerization also introduces new deployment, scaling, and management challenges.
+However, containerization also introduces new challenges for deployment, scaling, and management.
 That’s where Kubernetes comes in.

-As a lightweight model, container-based architecture has simplified application development, creating sufficient scope for independent and portable applications.
-However, the success of container architecture is purely dependent on the tools and resources associated with it, mainly Kubernetes and Docker.
+As a lightweight model, container based architecture has simplified application development, creating sufficient scope for independent and portable applications.
+However, the success of container architecture depends solely on the tools and resources associated with it, namely Kubernetes and Docker.

 Defining Kubernetes as a Service (KaaS)